DFE-Digital/buy-for-your-school/doc/search.md

 # Solution search

 Find a buying solution search can use OpenSearch to search indexed Contentful solutions, or a direct search via the Contentful API.
-The OpenSearch approach is prefered and yield a better search experience.
+The OpenSearch approach is preferred and yield a better search experience.
 Categories are always searched directly via the Contentful API and are not indexed in OpenSearch.

 ## Enabling OpenSearch